sloum

 software

 I spend most of my time in a terminal emulator.
-As such, a lot of the software I develop is for use within a terminal [emulator].
+As such, a lot of the software I develop is for use within a terminal/console environment.
 I mostly write things for two reasons: to learn, and to help myself do something in a way I can undersstand and control (ie. I get what the code is doing and can modify it as needed).
 In general none of my software supports the Windows operating system and is designed for a posix oriented system: linux, Unix/BSD, Darwin/MacOS, etc. I also love the Haiku operating system, but have yet to develop any native Haiku applications (C++ is a terrifying mess to me).
 I generally work on a FreeBSD system or a Linux system of some sort or other for most of my development.

 My Software